Off-Season Outer Hebrides, Orkney and Shetland Tours

 The itineraries for off-season tours to the Outer Hebrides, Orkney and Shetland are more flexible to reflect the weather conditions.
-Whilst we visit the vast majority of sites advertised in the standard tours, we may start earlier, have slightly shorter breaks and amend the daily routes to make the most of our time on the islands.
-Additionally, we may explore in the late evening (if the skies are clear) for those interested stars or photography.
+Whilst we visit the vast majority of sites advertised in the standard tours, we may have slightly shorter days and amend the daily routes to make the most of our time on the islands.

 Tour quotes will include a number of options in case of ferry delays and cancellations.
 Ferry changes will add no additional charges to the tour price paid to The Hebridean Explorer.
 The additional costs you may encounter are any lost deposits for your pre-booked accommodation in the event of delays or cancellations (and any additional accommodations bookings).

 For off-season tours, I automatically block off the day after an island tour and do not sell it – as a precaution, just in case there are delays and to make sure we have some extra options available to us.
 I recommend that clients have a flexible day available to them after the tour.

 Whilst I cannot be responsible for any extra accommodation, food or other costs that clients may incur due to ferry delays and cancellations, I will make every effort to adapt the tour to minimise disruption.
 Please note that no refunds will be given for tour and itinerary changes due to ferry changes and cancellations.

 It might read as if I’m trying to scare you off a trip to the Outer Hebrides or the Northern Isles during the off-season – I’m really not.
 These islands are particularly special to experience over these months, however, travel to them during this period requires a little more planning and flexibility and I would not be doing my job if I did not inform clients of this.
 Visiting the Outer Hebrides, Orkney or Shetland during the off-season will not disappoint anyone who travels with an adventurous spirit!

 I'm interested in an off-season tour – what next?